Grocery store: United Kingdom

 In the United Kingdom, terms in common usage include "supermarket" (for larger grocery stores), "corner shop", "convenience shop", or "grocery" (meaning a grocery shop) for smaller stores.
 "Grocery store", being a North American term, is not used.
 The Oxford English Dictionary states that a "grocery" is (especially in British English) a shop that sells food and other things used in the home.

-The UK government does not define "grocery (shop)" or "supermarket" nor a distinction between them, but defines the types of store formats (whether they sell groceries, or otherwise):
+The UK government does not define "grocery (shop)" or "supermarket" nor make a distinction between them, but defines the types of store formats (whether they sell groceries, or otherwise):